-Determining alpha dose prior to dissolution, however, remains an outstanding challenge.
-Raman spectroscopy is one method that can be used to estimate alpha dose (Nasdala et al., 2001; Palenik et al., 2003).
-Alpha dose can also be estimated from laser ablation ICPMS U-Pb data, since laser ablation U-Pb analysis is often used for pre-screening grains for ID-TIMS U-Pb dating.
+method that can be used to estimate alpha dose (Nasdala et al., 2001; Palenik et al., 2003).
+Alpha dose can also be estimated from laser ablation ICPMS U-Pb data, as laser ablation U-Pb analysis is often used for pre-screening grains for ID-TIMS U-Pb dating.
 Unfortunately, both methods are time- and resource-intensive.
-Fig. 13 plots alpha dose as a function of time for different U concentrations.
+Figure 13 plots alpha dose as a function of time for different U concentrations.
 As described above, different time intervals can be selected for damage accumulation depending on the calculation's goal.
 This figure is a simple visual representation that can help a researcher determine whether or not a sample is likely to be susceptible to Pb loss given a range of possible U concentrations and a rough estimate for the sample's damage accumulation interval.

-As highlighted in Fig. 13b, perhaps the most persistent challenge when it comes to tailoring chemical abrasion for a specific zircon dataset are crystal-specific factors such as the spatial distribution and magnitude of intracrystalline variations in radiation damage, inclusions, and fractures which strongly affect how a zircon dissolves as discussed in our companion paper (McKanna et al., 2023).
-While micro-X-ray computed tomography can visualize inclusions and fractures in zircon in three-dimensions (3D) (McKanna et al., 2023), at present, no method exists for quantifying radiation damage zonation in 3D.
+As highlighted in Fig. 13b, perhaps the most persistent challenge when it comes to tailoring chemical abrasion for a specific zircon dataset are crystal-specific factors such as the spatial distribution and magnitude of intracrystalline variations in radiation damage, alteration, inclusions, and fractures that strongly affect how a zircon dissolves as discussed in our companion paper (McKanna et al., 2023).
+While micro-X-ray computed tomography can visualize inclusions and fractures in zircon in three dimensions (3D) (McKanna et al., 2023), at present, no method exists for quantifying radiation damage zonation in 3D.
 Radionuclide zoning explains the inconsistent dissolution behavior evidenced in Fig. 8.
 For example, the percent zircon dissolved in each leaching step decreases from L1 to L3 for AS3 zircon, remains constant or decreases for SAM-47 zircon, and remains constant or increases for KR18-04 zircon.
-This inconsistent behavior occurs because the percent zircon dissolved is not only a function of alpha dose, but also 1) the volumetric proportion of zircon with a given alpha dose, and 2) which portions of a crystal are in contact with HF at any given time during the leaching process.
+This inconsistent behavior occurs because the percent zircon dissolved is not only a function of alpha dose, but also (1) the volumetric proportion of zircon with a given alpha dose and (2) which portions of a crystal are in contact with HF at any given time during the leaching process.
 Building a comprehensive model for chemical abrasion will ultimately require both geochemical and textural inputs.

-6. Conclusions
+6 Conclusions